openearth/aeolis-python/docs/developer/testing-introduction.rst

 - Tests produce a pass or fail status as the output to indicate whether the target software is working as expected or not.

 - A test script is a collection of functions that are prefixed with the word `test_`.
 These functions call the functions in various modules within the aeolis source code with certain inputs and check whether the output is as expected.
 If the output is as expected, the test passes.
 If the output is not as expected, the test fails.
 This is the basic idea behind software tests.
-For an example, see the section Example formatting log messages in unit testing page to see how the test functions are written.
+For an example, see the section *Example: formatting log messages* in :doc:`unit testing <unit-testing>` to learn how to write test functions.

 Types of tests